theunicornguild/Track_My_Shows/04_details_of_a_show/01_javascript_1_introducing_react_router.md

 So far we have our list page where we can see our list of shows, but what if we wanted to see the details of a specific show?
+That's our third `Backlog` card "you know what to do now :D".

 As a user I want to be able to click on a specific show to read more information about it.
 In order for us to provide this for our users, we need to create a `ShowDetail` component and add it to our components folder `src/Components/ShowDetail.js`.
 Initially, our `ShowDetail` will look like this:

 ```jsx